nightfall-love/DDLC-TheAnimatronicsStory/README.md

 </p>

 !
-ALL OF THE INFO FROM GITHUB IS NOT UPDATES ANYMORE.
+ALL OF THE INFO FROM GITHUB IS NOT UPDATED ANYMORE.
 THE MOD HAS BEEN CANCELLED ON THE DATE OF 21 March 2024 !

 DDLC The Animatronics Story is a mod made by DOKI MICROSYSTEMS for the **original** Doki Doki Literature Club that creates a new story for the original Literature Club.